Construction and On-site Performance of the LHAASO WFCTA Camera: Laboratory Tests and Assembly

 Optical signals will fluctuate after being converted and amplified by SiPMs and readout electronics.
-This fluctuation is mainly caused by the Poisson fluctuation during the photo-electric conversion on the SiPMs, the statistical fluctuation during the carrier multiplication in SiPMs, the noise of readout electronics, and the thermal noise of SiPMs.
-We use the signal resolution ($SR$) to quantify this fluctuation. $SR$ is given by $SR=Q_{RMS}/\overline{Q}$, where $Q_{RMS}$ is the root mean square value of signal distribution, and $\overline{Q}$ is the mean value of signals.
-Fig.\ref{fig:sigres} shows the signal resolutions of all pixels of the first eight WFCTA cameras.
+This fluctuation is mainly caused by the gain difference between cells\footnote{According to engineers of Hamamatsu, this value is estimated to be less than $\pm$2\%.}, crosstalk and afterpulses of the SiPMs, the noise of the readout electronics, and the Poisson fluctuation during the photo-electric conversion on the SiPMs.
+We use the signal resolution ($SR$) to quantify the overall effect of these fluctuations. $SR$ is given by

+where $\sigma_{Q}$ is the standard deviation of signal distribution, and $\overline{Q}$ is the mean value of signals.
+Fig.~\ref{fig:sigres} shows the measured $SR$, the simulated $SR$, and the expectation of Poisson fluctuation.
+The models of crosstalk and afterpulses used in simulation have been mentioned in Sec.~\ref{subsec:xtandap}.
+The number of dark pulses in the integration time window follows the Poisson distribution, and the DCR used is the average value of 7.5~MHz.
+The fluctuation induced by the noise of the readout electronics is equivalent to (0.65$\pm$0.05)~p.e., which is measured from 1024 readout electronics channels.
+The differences between the measured $SR$ and the expectation of Poisson fluctuation for $N_{f}$<100 are mainly caused by the noise of the readout electronics and DCR.